ryanfreckleton/morepath/doc/configuration.rst

 Manual scanning can get tedious as you need to add each and every new dependency that you rely on.

-Instead, you may use the ``autoconfig`` method, which will try to scan all packages which themselves depend on Morepath.
+Instead, you may use the ``autoconfig`` method, which tries to scan all packages which themselves depend on Morepath.
 To use this method, the example from above has to be changed slightly.
 Note how we no longer use ``morepath.setup``::